eheimlich/eheimlich.github.io/_posts/2019-10-22-generalized_linear_models.md

 $$ln(\frac{\mu_i}{1- \mu_i}) = X_i^T \beta $$

-Since we are modeling whether someone survived based off their fare, there are only two $$\beta$$'s: intercept and fare coefficients.
+Since we are modeling whether someone survived based off their fare, there are three $$\beta$$'s: intercept, fare, and sex coefficients.

 We will use the [(Statsmodels package)](https://www.statsmodels.org/stable/glm.html) to run our GLM, which is one of the ways to run GLM in Python.
 If you wanted to run the same analysis in R you could use the [(glm function)](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/glm.html) in the R stats package.